MicrosoftDocs/win32/desktop-src/Virtual/connectswitchport-msvm-virtualswitchmanagementservice.md

 ---
 title: ConnectSwitchPort method of the Msvm\_VirtualSwitchManagementService class
 description: Connects a switch port to a LAN endpoint.
-Upon success of the connection, an active connection instance will be created that associates the port with the LAN endpoint. ms.assetid: '47aa6954-972f-474c-8514-90838ffb7d50'
+Upon success of the connection, an active connection instance will be created that associates the port with the LAN endpoint. ms.assetid: 47aa6954-972f-474c-8514-90838ffb7d50
+keywords:
+- ConnectSwitchPort method Hyper-V
-keywords: ["ConnectSwitchPort method Hyper-V", "ConnectSwitchPort method Hyper-V , Msvm_VirtualSwitchManagementService class", "Msvm_VirtualSwitchManagementService class Hyper-V , ConnectSwitchPort method"]
+- ConnectSwitchPort method Hyper-V , Msvm_VirtualSwitchManagementService class
+- Msvm_VirtualSwitchManagementService class Hyper-V , ConnectSwitchPort method
 topic_type:
 - apiref
 api_name: